Matthieu-Tran/client-server-chat/README.md

 ## Usage
 Once the client is connected to the server, type a message and press enter to send it to the server.
 The server will broadcast the message to all connected clients.

 To disconnect from the chat, type "exit" and press enter.
+The user will be kicked from the server if he sends a message that has already been sent before